adnan6901/social-link-profile/README.md

 # Social Links Profile

-This is my solution to the [Social links profile challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ){:target="_blank" rel="noopener noreferrer"}.
+This is my solution to the [Social links profile challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
 This project helped me improve my HTML and CSS skills by building a responsive social profile card.

 ## Overview